faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

     thread_set_state: 804
 ```

 We see almost the same statistics, but interestingly we have `task_for_pid`\index{command!task for pid} set to 1.
-So the translation environment only did a mimimal observation/modification of the actual process under translation.
+So the translation environment only did a minimal observation/modification of the actual process under translation.

 ### Virtual Memory Regions